Cornellio/project-stardust/README.md

 Project Stardust
 ================

+*Dedicated to Ziggy Stardust and other losers of the world*

-This is a sample project for spinning up a basic stack for a Java app.
+This is a sample project for spinning up a basic stack for a Java web app.

 The stack features: